puppylinux-woof-CE/awesome-puppy-linux/why-puppy-linux-is-awesome.md

 built - if your Puppy Linux was built from Ubuntu Bionic packages, then the huge selection of Ubuntu Bionic packages and repos will be available in your `Puppy Package Manager (PPM)`.

+## Puppy is secure

+Your OS settings are saved separate from the OS itself - in a save file or save folder.
+This can be an encrypted file, for extra security.

+You can choose retain your settings between reboots, or not.
+With Puppy Linux, it's easy to boot a "fresh" or "pristine" install any time you like.

+With Puppy you can keep your personal files and sensitive data separate from your OS, even leaving no trace of previous activity between reboots.

 ## Puppy is faithful